evalops/provenance/README.md

 - **Analytics** – Produce KPIs such as agent-level risk rate, provenance coverage, volume/churn, and trend deltas.
 - **Governance** – Expose policy decisions (allow/block/warn) with evidence that maps back to repos, PRs, files, and lines.

-The codebase adheres to the requirements in `Agent Code Provenance & Risk Analytics service` specification.
+The codebase adheres to the requirements in `Provenance & Risk Analytics service` specification.

 ## Architecture In Brief